📝

 AThey tend to underestimate the importance of maintaining high academic standards in the current framework.

-BThey doubt the documented existence of structural educational inequality in many competitive societies.
+CThey doubt the documented existence of structural educational inequality in many competitive societies.

-CThey show opposition to institutional reform because they believe the current system has some effectiveness.
+DThey show opposition to institutional reform because they believe the current system has some effectiveness.

 💡